top of page

 benefits-of-sponsorship.jpg

-Indigenous Performances
+Indigenous Musical Performances

 Film Screening

-Educational Workshops and Teachings
+Educational Teachings and Presentations

 Indigenous Cuisine and Supplies